sjl/.plan/README.markdown

 Got my `xrandr` bullshit mostly tamed, thanks to some Lisp code from katco.
 It's really nice to be able to script my window manager to add hotkeys with Common Lisp.

+## 2018-06-21

+More math review.
+I'm rusty.

+More homework from the Prolog class.